1.1. General presentation of the judicial organisation and position of the administrative jurisdictional order

 Like most other democratic countries, Sweden has a written constitution.
 The Instrument of Government sets out the way in which these State bodies shall work.
 The opening article prescribes that public power shall be exercised under the law.
 This affirms the age-old principle that all exercise of power must be in conformity with the law.
 This applies not just to courts and public administration but also to Government and Parliament.
 It applies equally to local and central government.

-The Instrument of Government’s regulation of the judiciary and public administration are found in chapter 11 and 12.
+The Instrument of Government’s regulation of the judiciary and public administration are found in chapters 11 and 12.
 It is stated that the judicial tasks of the courts and the main features of their organization and legal proceedings must be decided by law.
 Certain provisions are principally intended to support and protect the independence of the judiciary and the administrative authorities.
 The Parliament may for example not perform any judicial or administrative tasks except to the extent laid down in fundamental law or in the Parliament Act.
 In addition, no public authority, nor the Parliament or the Government may intervene in court decisions regarding particular cases or in decisions made by authorities in relation to individuals or local authorities, or regarding the application of law.

 2.2.
 Organisation and competence of the administrative jurisdiction